Get Support

 During your first visit, your addiction medicine provider will assess your past and current substance use, likely severity of withdrawal, and explain your personalized treatment plan.

-Stage 1: Initiation – During the first 1-2 weeks you will manage your withdrawal at home using a conventional or micro-initiation dosing method to transition from opioids to your prescribed medications.
+Stage 1: Initiation – During the first 1-2 weeks you will manage your withdrawal at home using a conventional, low dose, or high dose initiation method to transition from opioids to your prescribed medications.
 A registered nurse will check in with you daily and you will return to the clinic to see your provider every few days.

 Stage 2: Stabilization – Over the next 4-6 weeks you will fully transition from opioids and be consistently taking your prescribed medications.
 Once you are stable, we will reduce the frequency of your visits to weekly or every other week.